ltfschoen/RustTest/RUST_BOOK_NOTES.md

     * Definition:
         * Generic that allows us to inform the Compiler info about how "references" are related to each other, which allows us to "borrow" values in situations and still have Compiler check that "references" are still valid
+        * Lifetimes ensure that "references" are valid as long as we need them to be, instead of ensuring that a type has the behavior we want

 ## COMMENTS